Deepakdalal081/Stock-Analysis-with-Simple-Trendline/README.md

 #
 **1.Data Fetching:**

-Retrieves daily stock data for the past 400 days using the Yahoo Finance API via the yfinance library.
+Retrieves daily stock data for the past 400 days using the Yahoo Finance API via the yfinance library.<br />
-Cleans and rounds the data for better readability.
+Cleans and rounds the data for better readability.<br />

 **2.Extrema Identification:**